getify/You-Dont-Know-JS/getting-started/ch4.md

 Closure is a natural result of lexical scope when the language has functions as first-class values, as JS does.
 When a function makes reference to variables from an outer scope, and that function is passed around as a value and executed in other scopes, it maintains access to its original scope variables; this is closure.

 Across all of programming, but especially in JS, closure drives many of the most important programming patterns, including modules.
+As I see it, modules are as *with the grain* as you can get, when it comes to code organization in JS.

 To dig further into scope, closures, and how modules work, read Book 2, *Scope & Closures*.